NotShige/OnixClientFaq/README.md

 ## The most common questions:
 ### Will there ever be support for *x* device?
-- Onix is not supported on anything other than windows 10/11 64 bit currently.
+- Onix Client is not supported on anything other than windows 10/11 64 bit currently.
+As of now, there are **NO** plans to support any other device.
 If you ask for/suggest it, people will most likely be toxic to you.

 ### When I open the client, I get a error saying: "You are attempting to open a file of type 'system file'", why does this happen?
 - You downloaded the Onix Client DLL, which is only for use with other injectors.
 If you don't know what a DLL file is, **don't use it**.
 You should download the launcher from the [#download](https://discord.com/channels/814195071356370977/852334369061863464) channel, and click "Launch" or "Inject" to use the client.
 If you want to use Onix with another injector, you may use it.
 It is not needed for the Onix injectors/launchers as they auto download the DLL.
+- Due note, if you use another injector, if something happens to your computer, we are not responsible for this.
+Any third-party launcher will also not be updated or be marked safe by Onix.

 ### My anti virus says Onix is malware.
 Is this true?
 - We can assure you that Onix client is safe.
 It gets marked as a virus because it injects a DLL into a process.
 Lots of viruses do the same thing for malicious purposes.